One reason for growing a wildlife garden: If you build it, they’ll come. And they are beautiful to watch in the garden.

 All photographs are from my garden.
 It is amazing how you build a landscape and they come and use it.
 I have the whole life cycle in the garden.
 Next post I will show the birds that come to the garden when you don’t spray insecticides.

-This is the Caterpillar that will devour every bit of the plants you have but they grow back quickly.
+This is the Caterpillar that will devour every bit of this perennial vine but they grow back quickly.
 They look a bit like slugs but if you study them closer they are quite beautiful in their own right.

 Let’s get back to the plant which has its’ own unique qualities.
-The reason they call them Dutchman’s Pipe vines is because the flowers are very strange and exotic and look much like a dutchmans pipe.
+The reason they call them Dutchman’s Pipe vines is because the flowers resemble a dutchmans pipe.

 There are several different types of vines but be wary of the Aristolochia Gigantea-it is a beautiful flower and dramatic bloom but it supposedly will kill the caterpillars, if you grow them just make sure you keep them away from butterflies seeking to lay their eggs.